When you think of leadership development, what comes to mind?

 For most, the concept of leadership development involves the process of building leaders of other people—creating a connection between managers and the front line.
 Topics in a leadership development course might include communication, conflict management and delegation, to name a few.

 It’s not often though that we stop to look in the mirror.
-Have you thought about what it means to lead yourself?
+As a sales professional or sales leader, have you thought about what it means to lead yourself?
 That’s self leadership, and it’s the most important pillar in the leadership development process.

 Some people are born with the ability to self lead.
 For the rest of us, self leadership is a trait we can cultivate. @amyfranko #Leadership #LeadershipDevelopmentClick to tweet

 One of the best ways to foster innovation and performance is through autonomy.
 Even if you don’t have a leadership title within your organization, you are still a self-leader.

 Self leadership describes how you lead your own life – setting your course, following it, and correcting as you go.
 Life and business are often intertwined, so it also reflects how you work with clients, colleagues, and the leadership in your organization.
 Self-leadership is something that needs continual focus at the individual contributor and emerging leadership levels of your organization.

 What does it take to become a self leader?
 Below are five core qualities of self-leadership that anyone can hone:

 - Enthusiasm for learning.
 Almost all people I’ve met who are great self-leaders are learning enthusiasts.
 They keep up with trends in their industry, are well-read, and love to learn and share new information.
 I’ve also noticed that they usually surround themselves with others who are also learning enthusiasts.
 Case in point.
 Bill Gates is said to read about 50 books a year, and he credits that for providing him an advantage.